Battle of Kyiv (2022): Russian offensive stalls

 On the morning of 14 March, a Russian shell struck a 9-story residential building on Bohatyrska Street in Obolon.
 The building was partially destroyed, with at least one person killed and 12 wounded.
 Another Russian rocket was shot down over Kyiv, with its fragments damaging a 5-story residential building in Kurenivka, killing one person.
-In addition, Russian forces fired 3 rockets at the Antonov Serial Production Plant, injuring seven people.
+In addition, Russian forces fired three rockets at the Antonov Serial Production Plant, injuring seven people.

 Meanwhile, city officials stated that they were stockpiling two weeks of food for residents who had stayed behind.

 The Lukianivska metro station was damaged due to a blast the next morning.
 Later in the morning, Russian forces shelled residential areas, including the Sviatoshynski, Podilskyi and Osokorky districts, setting multiple buildings ablaze.
 Four people were killed by shelling in Sviatoshynskyi.
-That day, an EU delegation visited Kyiv and subsequently met with Zelensky, who urged other leaders to follow suit.
+That day, an EU delegation visited Kyiv and subsequently met with Zelenskyy, who urged other leaders to follow suit.

-On 17 March, Zelensky visited a Kyiv hospital to meet the people wounded while evacuating from Kyiv Region.
+On 17 March, Zelenskyy visited a Kyiv hospital to meet the people wounded while evacuating from Kyiv Region.